CCBlueX/Documentation/md/get-started/usage/account-manager.md

 ### Switching Accounts Quickly

+1. In the Account Selector overlay, each entry shows the **Minecraft username** with the **account type** below it (for example "Microsoft", "TheAltening", "Cracked", or "Session").
-1. In the Quick Account Changer overlay, click the account you want to use:
+2. Click the entry for the account you want to use.
-   - Microsoft accounts will show their Microsoft username.
-   - TheAltening, Cracked, and Session entries will show their respective usernames.
-2. The client will:
-   - Log out of your current session.
-   - Log into the **selected account**.
-   - Update the **username** shown in the top-right panel.
+3. The client switches from your current session to the selected account.

 The whole process only takes a moment and does not require opening the full Account Manager window.

-> Use the full Account Manager to add new accounts or manage many accounts, and use the **Quick Account Changer** for everyday switching between a small set of commonly used accounts.
+> Use the full Account Manager to add new accounts or manage many accounts, and use the **Account Selector** for everyday switching between a small set of commonly used accounts.

 ## Random Cracked Username (Arrow Icon)